openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 : A set of one or more claims about a subject made by a Credential Issuer.
 Note that the definition of the term “Credential” in this specification is different from that in [@!OpenID.Core].

 Credential Format Identifier:
 : An identifier to denote a specific Credential Format in the context of this specification.
-This identifier implies the use of parameters specific to the respective Credential Format Profile.
+This identifier implies the use of parameters specific to the respective Credential Format.

-Credential Format Profile:
-: Set of parameters specific to individual Credential Formats.
-This specification provides Credential Format Profiles for IETF SD-JWT VC [@I-D.ietf-oauth-sd-jwt-vc], ISO mDL [@ISO.18013-5], and W3C VCDM [@VC_DATA], which can be found in section (#format-profiles).
-Additionally, other specifications or deployments can define their own Credential Format Profiles by utilizing the extension points defined in this specification.

 Credential Issuer:
 : An entity that issues Verifiable Credentials.
 Also called Issuer.